Calgary 2025

 • Investor perspectives on Canadian energy

-• Regulatory overkill: bringing back to mega project
+• Bringing back to mega project

-• Disruptive energy technologies
+• Sustainable energy technologies

 • Power and utilities: Balancing the energy trilemma